Thinking about UCAT revision? In this article, our UCAT experts explain how to boost your score in the Decision Making (DM) section.

-For syllogisms and interpreting-information questions, only put yes if the statement logically follows; if you are making assumptions that do not logically follow then the answer is ‘no’.
+For syllogisms and interpreting-information questions, only put yes if the statement logically follows.
+If you're making assumptions that don't logically follow then the answer is ‘no’.

 ‘No’ means you can’t definitively draw that conclusion.

-If you make progress on a puzzle but don’t get to the answer, do not rub out your working.
+If you make progress on a puzzle but don’t get to the answer, do not rub out your workings.
 This could save you valuable time when you come back to it.

-There is space to save the working for several questions, as you will be provided with a laminated notebook (and can request an additional one if needed).
+There is space to save the workings for several questions as you will be provided with a laminated notebook (and can request an additional one if needed).

-There is no negative marking in the UCAT, so make sure you answer all the questions.
-It can be tempting to flag and move on often, but you need to practise until you get a sixth sense for when it’s really time to flag.
+There is no negative marking in the UCAT, so make sure you answer every question.
+It can be tempting to regularly flag and move on, but you need to practise until you get a sixth sense for when it’s really time to flag.

 This trick can really pay off.
 If you’re aware that you have a few spare minutes in hand and are close to answering a tricky question, you’ll know it’s worth spending the extra time to crack it!

-Some students like to use the calculator for Venn Diagram questions to add up the various sections immediately, rather than writing them down on the whiteboard.
+Some students like to use the calculator for Venn Diagram questions to add up the various sections immediately, rather than writing them down in the notebook.
 Use Medify’s practice tests to find out whether this method works for you.

-You can use the memory shortcuts (see the link below) to save multi-step calculations.
+You can use the memory shortcuts to save multi-step calculations.

-The keyboard shortcuts can be used in all sections.
-Here’s an example of a few:
+Keyboard shortcuts can be used in all sections.
+Here’s some examples: